Roman infantry tactics: Roman infantry of the Kingdom and Early Republic

 Polybius described the swordsmanship of the Roman army as:

 In their manner of fighting, however, each man undertakes movement on his own, protecting his body with his long shield, parrying a blow, and fighting hand to hand with the cut and thrust of his sword.
-They therefore clearly require space and flexibility between each other, so that each soldier must have three feet from the men to their flank and rear, if they are to be effective.
+They therefore clearly require space and flexibility between each other, so that each soldier must have three feet from the men to his flank and rear, if they are to be effective.

-It is unclear whether Polybius meant the "three feet" counts the space occupied by the Roman soldier and his equipment.
-If Polybius meant this, then each Roman soldier would have nine feet between them and the other soldiers.
-It is also possible Polybius included the area the soldier occupied, which meant the soldier had six feet of space between them and the other soldiers.
 Vegetius talked about Roman soldiers having three feet between them.
-Depictions of Roman soldiers in art suggest that the gap between soldiers is 65–75 centimetres.
-Modern scholars such as Michael J Taylor state that the gaps between the maniples were 10–20 meters.
+Depictions of Roman soldiers in art suggest that the gap between soldiers is 65–75 centimetres (25-30 inches).
+Modern scholars such as Michael J Taylor state that the gaps between the maniples were 10–20 meters (33 to 66 feet).

 Roman infantry of the Late Republic and Early Empire

-The legions after the Marian reforms were able to form into a close-defensive formation to resist a barrage of arrow fire or an enemy charge.
+The legions after the so-called Marian reforms were able to form into a close-defensive formation to resist a barrage of arrow fire or an enemy charge.
 This formation was called testudo.
 The Roman legionary cohorts continued to use the testudo formation throughout the remainder of their history until the collapse of the Western Roman Empire.
 When in battle, the legions would be separated into their respective cohorts.
 Four of the cohorts would line up on the battle line and lead.
 The other six would follow behind the first four as reserves should many men fall in battle.
 If Roman cavalry were involved, they were placed on the sides of the main cohorts.
 Like the Early Republican armies, the legion cohorts were still organized into the same checkerboard formation.
 The soldiers marched forward until they met the enemy and proceeded to attack.
 The initial formation of soldiers was dictated by the enemy's formation, the terrain of the battlefield, and the types of troops which the legion in question was composed of.
 In order to soften up the enemy before the main infantry, the soldiers threw pila; additionally, they shot arrows if they had archers among them.
 On occasion, a legion would use ballistae, or pieces of field artillery which threw large arrow-like projectiles which served to inflict casualties, frighten enemies, and disrupt their formations.
 To instil fear into their enemy, the soldiers of a legion would march onto an enemy completely silent until they were close enough to attack.
 At that point, the entire army would utter a battle cry to frighten their enemy.
 When their tactics did not initially work, commanders would often mould their tactics to what was necessary.